-Experts were hired to do the needed and necessary update to the outside of the building.
-As it was in the inside, the restoration process came with some modern additions.
+Experts were hired to do the necessary update to the outside of the building.
+As it was for the inside, the restoration process came with some modern additions.

 “The restoration experts at Fine Point Finishes were hired to do the job along with architects Michael Kiner and John Glenn.
 With layer upon layer of paint on the exterior of the building, we had to bring in Jim Harrison to chemically strip the paint and bring back to life the wonderful red brick,” the franchise owner Krisann Kontaxis shared.

-Changes: The original door was changed to be a double door.
-“Although the building is very old, it was never registered as a historic landmark, which is why we were able to replace the original door with large double doors hand-hewn by Steven Richardson.”
+Changes: The original door was changed “Although the building is very old, it was never registered as a historic landmark, which is why we were able to replace the original door with large double doors hand-hewn by Steven Richardson.”
+Kontaxis said.